john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Column Names in All Caps

-It is a common convention in Pandas to convert column headers to all caps.
-This is because data in the real world is messy and you don't want to lose any time just because a column was labeled inconsistently.
+It is common in Pandas to convert column headers to all caps.
+This is because data in the real world is messy and inconsistently labeled columns headers can cost you time.

 The easy way to capitalize a string is to use `.upper()`:

     In [1]: 'First_Name'.upper()
     Out[1]: 'FIRST_NAME'

-But if you suspect your data source of being poorly organized you might want to slugify:
+But if your input file has column headers with lots of punctuation or other craziness, you might need to clean them up more thoroughly:

     In [2]: def slugify(s):
-                valid = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ_'
+                valid = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ_0123456789'
                 return ''.join([c for c in s.lower().replace(' ', '_') if c in valid])

     In [3]: slugify('MY Profit!!!')
     Out[3]: 'my_profit'

-To use these, we modify the data frame's `.columns` attribute:
+The column names are kept in the data frame's `.columns` attribute:

     In [4]: df.columns = [col.upper() for col in df.columns]
     In [5]: df.columns